 \section{Implications for indirect detection}

-If DM particles can annihilate in SM states, which is the generically true for thermal relic candidates, the associated emissions could be detected through various messengers, ranging from $\gamma$-rays, neutrinos to cosmic rays.
-Currently the dominant limits on most annihilation channels come from $\gamma$-ray observations of the galactic center~\cite{collaboration_search_2018,chang_search_2018,fermi-lat_collaboration_search_2019,abazajian_strong_2020} and dwarf satellite galaxies~\cite{collaboration_dark_2014,ackermann_searching_2015,archambault_dark_2017,boddy_model-independent_2018,hoof_global_2018,the_hawc_collaboration_search_2020,rico_gamma-ray_2020,alvarez_dark_2020}, however, also interesting limits can also be obtained in combinations with the measurements of cosmic ray fluxes~\cite{boudaud_robust_2019,belotsky_cosmic_2020}.
-The results of this work are the most important in the context of possible DM annihilation signals originating from the galactic centre (GC) which crucially depend on the distribution of DM within the inner parts of our galaxy.
+If DM particles can annihilate in SM states, which is generically true for thermal relic candidates, the associated emissions could be detected through various messengers, ranging from $\gamma$-rays, neutrinos to cosmic rays.
+Currently the dominant limits on most annihilation channels come from $\gamma$-ray observations of the galactic center~\cite{collaboration_search_2018,chang_search_2018,fermi-lat_collaboration_search_2019,abazajian_strong_2020} and dwarf satellite galaxies~\cite{collaboration_dark_2014,ackermann_searching_2015,archambault_dark_2017,boddy_model-independent_2018,hoof_global_2018,the_hawc_collaboration_search_2020,rico_gamma-ray_2020,alvarez_dark_2020}, however, also interesting bounds can also be obtained in combinations with the measurements of cosmic ray fluxes~\cite{boudaud_robust_2019,belotsky_cosmic_2020}.
+The results of this work are the most important in the context of possible DM annihilation signals originating from the galactic center (GC), which crucially depend on the distribution of DM within the inner parts of our galaxy.
 The expected flux due to pair annihilation of DM into SM particles, in the following denoted as $\psi$, for a given DM halo with PSDF $f(\vec{x}, \vec{v})$ integrated over the angular acceptance $\Delta \Omega$, is given by:

 where the DM particle $\chi$ is assumed to be its own antiparticle (otherwise an extra factor of 1/2 is needed), $m_{\chi}$ is its mass and $dN_{\psi}/dE_{\psi}$ the energy spectrum of the produced $\psi$ particles per annihilation.
-This formula is applicable to the general case in which the pair annihilation cross-section $\sv$ has a non-trivial dependence on the modulus of the relative velocity $v_\s{rel} = |\vec{v}_1 - \vec{v}_2|$, with $\vec{v}_1$ and $\vec{v}_2$ being the velocities of two annihilating particles; $\sv$ is factorized into the velocity independent term $\sv_0$ times a dimensionless factor fully comprising its dependence on relative velocity, $\sv = \sv_0 \cdot S(v_\s{rel})$.
-By isolating the astrophysical contribution in equation~\eqref{eqn:gen_annihilation_flux}, one can define:
+The above formula is applicable to the general case in which the pair annihilation cross-section $\sv$ has a non-trivial dependence on the modulus of the relative velocity $v_\s{rel} = |\vec{v}_1 - \vec{v}_2|$, with $\vec{v}_1$ and $\vec{v}_2$ being the velocities of two annihilating particles -- therefore, $\sv$ is factorized into the velocity independent term $\sv_0$ times a dimensionless factor fully comprising its dependence on relative velocity, $\sv = \sv_0 \cdot S(v_\s{rel})$.